-The Sociology MA will not automatically show on your program because you are a PhD student.
+If you do not enter with a Master's degree, you will get an MA on the way to the Ph.D. but the Sociology MA will not automatically show on your program because you are a PhD student.
 To remedy this, you must complete and submit the Change of Program form, which adds the MA to your program.
-The Program Coordinator Sr. will ask you to complete this form during the new graduate student orientation.
-If you have any questions, please see Raquel Fareio or Vienna DeLuca for assistance.
+Raquel Fareio will ask you to complete this form during the new graduate student orientation.
+If you have any questions, please see her for assistance.